-This is also inconsistent with Gartner’s statements about SAM in their article titled Cut Software Spending Safety with SAM, where they point out the following:
+This is also inconsistent with Gartner’s statements about SAM in their article titled Cut Software Spending Safely with SAM, where they point out the following:

 - “Gartner clients that mature their SAM processes and use tools to focus on license optimizations typically report up to 30% spending reductions in one year.

-- With worldwide total vendor software sales of $326 billion in 2016, the savings possible from software license optimizations are just too large to ignore.
+- With worldwide total vendor software sales of $326 billion in 2016, the savings possible from software license optimizations are just too significant to ignore.

 Is the SAM Market in Decline?